 If required the patient should be given intravenous-N-acetylcysteine, in line with the established dosage schedule.
 If vomiting is not a problem, oral methionine may be a suitable alternative for remote areas, outside hospital.

 Management of patients who present with serious hepatic dysfunction beyond 24 hours from ingestion should be discussed with the NPIS or a liver unit.

 Analgesic – the mechanism of analgesic action has not been fully determined.
 Paracetamol may act predominantly by inhibiting prostaglandin synthesis in the central nervous system (CNS) and to a lesser extent, through a peripheral action by blocking pain-impulse generation.

 The peripheral action may also be due to inhibition of prostaglandin synthesis or to inhibition of the synthesis or actions of other substances that sensitise pain receptors to mechanical or chemical stimulation.

-Antipyretic – paracetamol probably produces antipyresis by acting centrally on the hypothalamic heat-regulation centre to produce peripheral vasodilation resulting in increased blood flow through the skin, sweating, and heat loss.
-The central action probably involved inhibition of prostaglandin synthesis in the hypothalamus.
+Antipyretic – paracetamol probably produces antipyresis by acting centrally on the hypothalamic heat-regulation centre to produce peripheral vasodilation resulting in increased blood flow through the skin, sweating and heat loss.
+The central action probably involves inhibition of prostaglandin synthesis in the hypothalamus.

 Paracetamol is readily absorbed from the gastro-intestinal tract with peak plasma concentrations occurring about 30 minutes to 2 hours after ingestion.
 It is metabolised in the liver and excreted in the urine mainly as the glucuronide and sulfate conjugates.
 Less than 5% is excreted as unchanged paracetamol.
 The elimination half-life varies from about 1 to 4 hours.
 Plasma-protein binding is negligible at usual therapeutic concentrations but increases with increasing concentrations.